alfreddagenais/serialport-nodejs-arduino/README.md

-# serialport-nodejs-arduino
-Serialport - Node &amp; Arduino
+# Serial Port - Node &amp; Arduino

+A very small project to help debug NodeJs and Arduino communication

+We use `serialport` for communication